-ASUS in talks with Microsoft about making Windows Phone hardware, has floated idea of Windows PadfoneAlex Wagner - Deputy Managing Editor, News Desk
+ASUS in talks with Microsoft about making Windows Phone hardware, has floated idea of Windows PadfoneAlex Wagner - Editorial Director of News and Content

 So far we've seen manufacturers like Nokia, HTC, Samsung and Huawei release Windows Phone 8 hardware into the world, and today another company revealed that it wants a piece of the Live Tile action.
 Benson Lin, corporate VP of mobile devices at ASUS, today revealed to The Wall Street Journal that his firm is interested in creating Windows Phone 8 devices.
 Lin explained that ASUS is currently in talks with Microsoft about a Windows Phone 8 licensing agreement, going on to say that ASUS has floated the idea of a Windows-powered Padfone.
 "With our Padfone concept, the phone plus tablet, I think it makes sense for Windows 8," Lin explained.
 He added that ASUS is in talks with U.S. carriers about bringing its smartphones stateside by 2014.

 ASUS has been focusing pretty heavily on Android as of late, introducing a pair of Padfones as well as a range of tablets, including the Transformer line and Google's Nexus 7.
 It'd be pretty interesting to see what the company would do with a Windows Phone handset, and it could be good for Microsoft to add another manufacturer to Club WP8.